FlushingBaseball/library-of-ptolemy/README.md

-Messed up and let Labor day have fun (lol)
+# Thesis
+Gamesworkshop has awful websites, they don't make you want to buy anything, they don't inspire you to join the hobby, they don't do a good job of entering you into the setting...
+I can do better and I enjoy 40k so I'm going to build a better black library.

-This isn't a wikipedia this is a beautiful display site
+1. This isn't a wikipedia this is will be a beautiful display site where people will want to spend time.

 Taking a backseat but high resolution models is going to be key.